cy179/Multivariate_Data_Analysis/README.md

 # Multivariate_Data_Analysis
-This project includes all sorts of functions that we used in the Multivariate class.
-I am not writing this as a package because I want you to actually see and modify the code.
-Please do not commercialize the code.
+This project includes all functions I wrote and some analysis/solutions to the homework questions in my Multivariate Analysis class.
+I hope you can actually see, learn, and maybe edit the code.
+I hope this could be very helpful to some of you who are struggling.